 - Changing security landscape and new regulations.
 Security threats and regulatory compliance rules evolve rapidly, requiring a quick response to new threats and changing laws.

 - Distributed environments across many platforms.
-As IT infrastructures grow more dispersed between on-premises and cloud platforms, getting a holistic picture of your environment and vulnerabilities becomes more difficult.
+As IT infrastructure grows more dispersed between on-premises and cloud platforms, getting a holistic picture of your environment and vulnerabilities becomes more difficult.

 - Multi-country presence.
 Many organizations do not exist within the confines of a single country.
 They may have branches in different countries.
 It is challenging to manage and comply with varying regulations in all the countries a company operates.